 Latest News

-The Chattanooga Writers’ Guild seeks submissions of Fiction with the theme Edges.
+The Chattanooga Writers’ Guild seeks Nonfiction submissions with the theme Whispers.
 Writers may interpret the theme as loosely as they wish.
-Deadline to submit up to three (3) stories of 1,500 words each is February 28, 2026.
+Deadline to submit up to three (3) stories of 1,500 words each is March 31, 2026.
 Check out the full submission guidelines HERE.
-Author and long-time CWG member Hannah Sandoval will judge…
+Author and long-time CWG member Michele Rogers will judge…

 Newest Submissions